12 Healthcare Stocks Moving In Wednesday's After-Market Session

 Gainers

-Orchard Therapeutics (NASDAQ:ORTX) shares increased by 5.55% to $4.56.
-This security traded at a volume of 3.0K shares come close, making up 0.3% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $443.5 million.
+Jaguar Health (NASDAQ:JAGX) shares moved upwards by 4.2% to $0.22.
+Trading volume for this security closed at 805.0K, accounting for 12.98% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $15.1 million.

 Losers

-Regulus Therapeutics (NASDAQ:RGLS) stock declined by 5.18% to $0.55.
-This security traded at a volume of 7.0K shares come close, making up 1.46% of its average volume over the last 100 days.
-The company's market cap stands at $15.1 million.
+Equillium (NASDAQ:EQ) shares declined by 8.15% to $4.51.
+Today's trading volume for this security ended up closing at 239 shares, which is 0.02 percent of its average volume over the last 100 days.
+The company's market cap stands at $111.5 million.

 Posted-In: Health Care After-Hours Center Movers General